The Academy of Medical Sciences runs three-month funded internship schemes for PhD students in policy and careers at our offices in central London.

-The scheme offers the opportunity to undertake a three-month internship at the Academy offices in central London between October 2019 and September 2020.
-Please see a case study from a recent intern George Jervis for an example.
+The scheme offers the opportunity to undertake a three-month internship at the Academy offices in central London between January 2020 and December 2020.
+Please see case studies from recent interns George Jervis and Andy Stone for examples.

 Candidates are asked to apply through the Academy's online recruitment portal and will need to supply- all in pdf format.

 - A completed application form (can be downloaded through our online portal) that includes a personal statement describing their reasons for application, as well as an endorsement and a supporting statement from their supervisor.